mohamedmufeed/User-management-system/README.md

 ### License

-## This project is licensed under the MIT License.
+This project is licensed under the MIT License.

----

-Do you want me to also include a **sample API documentation section** (like available endpoints with request/response examples), or keep the README short?